GnoxNahte/obsidian-auto-embed/README.md

 - [Notion](https://www.notion.so/) *

 > [!WARNING]
-> Those websites have `*` means that it has some sort of limitation/note.
+> Websites with `*` means that it has some sort of limitation/note.
 See [Current Limitations & Known Bugs](#current-limitations--known-bugs) for more info

 For unsupported websites, the plugin will embed the whole website and not modify it.